 Menu

 Indeed, the sheer venality of the popes of this period has caused Richard P. McBrien to declare the last two centuries of the first millennium after Christ “undoubtedly [the] lowest” point in the entire history of the papacy.
 It was a time when playing politics was among the least of the crimes of which these supposed holy representatives of God on earth could be credibly accused.
-Others included gluttony, fornication, financial skulduggery of every description, and even murder; five or possibly six popes were assassinated by their rivals in the course of just two centuries.
+Others included gluttony, fornication, financial skulduggery of every description, and even murder; five or possibly six popes were assassinated by their rivals in the course of only two centuries.
 Just a couple of snapshots from this era’s rogue’s gallery of pontiffs should suffice to capture the spirit of the age.

 Pope Formosus I (891-896) was so hated during his life by his eventual successor Stephen VI (896-897) that Stephen ordered him put on trial after his death.
 His corpse was dug up, propped up in a courtroom Weekend at Bernie’s-style, and duly convicted of a multitude of crimes, whereupon the fingers of the hand that he had used for oaths and blessings were cut off and the body was thrown into the Tiber River.
-By way of completing the farce, Pope Theodore II, whose pontificate lasted all of two months in 897 before he died under suspicious circumstances, found time to order Formosus’s long-suffering body to be dredged up and given a proper burial once again.
+By way of completing the farce, Pope Theodore II, whose term in office lasted all of two months in 897 before he died under suspicious circumstances, found time to order Formosus’s long-suffering body to be dredged up and given a proper burial once again.

 Pope John XII, who held the office from 955 until 964, was another typically depraved product of the age.
 He openly auctioned off bishoprics to the highest bidder; one “man of God” whom he elevated at the behest of his wealthy family was just ten years old.
 He also committed adultery with his father’s concubine, committed incest with his father’s widow and the latter’s niece, and held orgies in the papal palace.
 If you are wondering how he found the time to lead religious services, rest assured that he seldom bothered; he preferred to spend his Sundays hunting.

 This emerging Christendom was still forced to contend with warlike peoples to its north and east who had yet to embrace the one true faith.
-The Vikings of Scandinavia were the terror of the age on both land and sea, what with their martial mythology of Thor, Odin, and Valhalla that stood in stark contrast to Christianity’s rhetoric of peace and love.
+The Vikings of Scandinavia were the terror of the age on both land and sea, what with their martial mythology of Thor, Odin, and Valhalla that stood in stark contrast to Jesus’s rhetoric of peace and love.
 “The number of ships grows, the endless stream of Vikings never ceases to increase,” wrote one despairing Christian chronicler.
 “The Vikings conquer everything in their path and nothing resists them.”
 At their peak, they occupied fully half of the island of Britain and much of the space that is filled today by the Low Countries; they even made it far enough south to lay siege to Paris on occasion.
 Often the only way to halt their depredations was to pay them off in the gold and jewels they coveted.

 But where swords and spears failed the Christians, the intrinsic appeal of their religion came through for them in the end, as even these fierce northern warriors proved unable to resist the promise of eternal life carried to them by the brave Christian missionaries who dared to proselytize in Scandinavia itself.
 Sometimes the evangelizers were martyred for their efforts, but the seed they planted slowly grew.
 Legend has it that, in about 960, a captured missionary was brought before King Harald Bluetooth of Denmark, who demanded that his prisoner prove the existence of this God of his by picking up a red-hot poker with his bare hands.
-The missionary did so, and was not burned.
+The missionary did so, and was not burnt.
 And so King Harald converted.
-The old beliefs would live on in parts of Scandinavia for a couple of centuries to come, but the trend was inexorable.
-Christianity had conquered yet another piece of Europe.
+The old beliefs would live on in parts of Scandinavia for a couple of centuries or more to come, but the trend was inexorable.
+Christianity was conquering yet another piece of Europe.

 Europe in the year 1000.
 (Mandramunjak)

 And yet all was not peace and mutual good wishes inside Christendom.
 The Latin and Greek incarnations of the faith, which had been pulling against one another for centuries, finally split apart completely barely 50 years into the new millennium.
 It would be nice to be able to write that the proximate cause of Christianity’s first great schism was some sort of urgent moral dispute.
 But alas, it was not.
-Christianity split in two forever over a recipe for bread.
+Christendom split in two over a recipe for bread.

 Verily, verily, I say unto you, he that believeth on me hath everlasting life.
 I am that bread of life.